20 Examples of Common Sales Objections & Responses (2024)

 What are sales obstructions?

 A sales obstruction is when a prospect gives you an excuse as to why they can’t do something.
-A sales obstruction example being:
+One sales obstruction example is:

 “I don’t have time for this.”

-While an objection is something a prospect is unsure about regarding your product or service.
-A sales objection example being:
+While an objection is something, a prospect is unsure about regarding your product or service.
+One sales objection example is:

 “I don’t know how this will help me.”

-Handling these sales challenges requires the same sales strategy and techniques that we’ll be exploring below.
-But, you might want to watch this 3-minute video on how to respond to sales rejections before you scroll on:
+Handling these sales challenges requires the same sales strategy and techniques we’ll explore below.
+But you might want to watch this 3-minute video on how to respond to sales rejections before you scroll on:

 Types of sales objections